awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

    + `statement_timeout`
    + `use_fips_ssl`

-   For more information about these parameters, see [Amazon Redshift Parameter Groups](working-with-parameter-groups.md)\.
+   For more information about these parameters, see [Amazon Redshift parameter groups](working-with-parameter-groups.md)\.

 1. Enter your changes and then choose **Save** to update the parameter group\.